frunox/acodersquest-dev/src/posts/11_async-react.md

 }, [isLoading]);
 ```

 The `getPosts` function inside of `useEffect()` is defined as `async`, and `await` is used on the Firestore `.get()` method, which is the asynchronous operation.
-Now, the array is populated with the posts when an individual post page is refreshed or accessed via a link.
+Now, the array is populated when an individual post page is refreshed or accessed via a link.

 ![warning sign]()